slightknack/slightknack.dev/content/blog/earnest-interview.md

 print(count_games([0 for _ in range(9)], 1))
 ```

-No comments or reusable code in sight.
+No reusable code in sight.
 Yesiree.
 That's how it's done.

 </details>
 </blockquote>